Line-of-Sight Pursuit in Monotone and Scallop Polygons: Pursuit in a Scallop Polygon

-The transition between frames must be handled with care.
-For $1 \leq k \leq n$, let $\spokeline{k} = S(v_{k})$ be the \emph{spoke line} through the center $C$ and the vertex $v_k$.
-When she encounter a spoke line during search, the pursuer halts.
-She then traverses down the spoke line until she reaches a point that guards the current checkpoint (on the lower boundary) with respect to her new frame of reference.
-At this point, she adopts that frame of reference, and continues forward.
+As the pursuer in Search Mode moves through the polygon, she updates her notion of ``vertical'' to match the last polygon vertex that she passed by.
+Therefore $\cP$ enters an adjustment phase every time that she reaches a spoke line $S_k$, where she transitions her frame of reference from $(T_{k-1},S_{k-1})$ to $(T_k, S_k)$, see Figure \ref{fig:scallop-search}(b).
+Whenever $\cP$ encounters a spoke line during search, the pursuer halts.
+She then traverses down the spoke line until she reaches a point that guards the current checkpoint $c \in \Pi_L$ with respect to her new frame of reference.
+She then adopts frame $(T_k,S_k)$ and continues forward.
 Throughout this transition, she must be aware of both her old and new frames of reference, in case $\cE$ tries to invade the pursuer territory.

+Having offered a high-level description of our search path, we can now articulate the update rule for the checkpoint and the auxiliary vertex.

+\begin{definition} The searching pursuer's \style{checkpoint} $c_t$ and \style{auxiliary vertex} $a_t$ are defined recursively.
+At $t=0$, we have $c_0 = v_1$ and $a_0 = \emptyset$.
+For $t>0$, the update rule depends on the movement from $\cP_{t-1}$ to $\cP_{t}$.
+There are four movement types leading to eight different update rules.
+Examples are shown in Figure \ref{fig:scallop-update-checkpoint}.